mitgit30/ShellMate/README.md

 ## Pillar 2 Architecture

-The second pillar is designed for deployment workflows where correctness and safety matter more than conversational flexibility.
+The second pillar is designed for deployment workflows where correctness and safety matter more than execution freedom.

-Deployment requests trigger a structured engine rather than free-form reasoning.
+Deployment requests can still begin conversationally, but once the user is asking for an actual rollout, the system switches into a structured engine rather than free-form reasoning.

 This engine is based on fixed stages: